In the past, I (along with many other Shouters) have shared various guides on how to use commenting as a blog marketing and promotional tool.

 If you have any other suggestions or tips, do let me know via the comments.

-Don’t forget to share these tips for comment moderation with your blogger friends on Facebook, Twitter, and Google Plus!
+Don’t forget to share these tips for comment moderation with your blogger friends on Facebook and Twitter!